thinkjs/en.thinkjs.org/3.0/middleware.md

 #### match

-To enable this middleware when specific rules are matched, support two ways, one is path matching, one is a custom funcion matching.
+To enable this middleware when specific rules are matched, support two ways, one is path matching, one is a custom function matching.
 Such as:

 ```js
 module.exports = [